karatelabs/karate/README.md

 * def agencies = $.data.company.taxAgencies.edges
 * match agencies[0].node == { id: '#uuid', name: 'John Smith' }
 ```
-## Multi-line Comments
-### How do I 'block-comment' multiple lines ?
-One limitation of the Cucumber / Gherkin format is the lack of a way to denote
-multi-line comments.
-This can be a pain during development when you want to comment out
-whole blocks of script.
-Fortunately there is a reasonable workaround for this.

-Of course, if your [IDE supports the Gherkin / Cucumber format](https://github.com/cucumber/cucumber-jvm/wiki/IDE-support),
-nothing like it.
-But since Gherkin comments look exactly like comments in `*.properties` files, all you need
-to do is tell your IDE that `*.feature` files should be treated as `*.properties` files.

-And once that is done, if you hit CTRL + '/' (or Command + '/') with multiple
-lines selected - you can block-comment or un-comment them all in one-shot.

 ## Cucumber Tags
 Cucumber has a great way to sprinkle meta-data into test-scripts - which gives you some